Information for UK nationals living in the EU, Iceland, Liechtenstein, Norway, Switzerland or Ireland about preparing for Brexit.

 Recognising professional qualifications

-The European Commission has confirmed that recognition decisions made on qualifications obtained in the UK before Brexit are not affected.
+Recognition decisions made on qualifications obtained in the UK or the EU before the end of the implementation period are not affected.

 Owning or renting property in the EU